analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ### Why are vanity metrics context dependent?

--   NEXT STEP BOOKMARK
--   vanity metrics = X
+-   vanity metrics tend to be metrics that look good on the surface but don't tie with business objectives and/or lack actionability
 -   upper funnel metric like app installs can be a vanity metric for a mature business but a critical metric for a new business trying to grow discovery
 -   social media likes might be an OKR vanity metric; however, if likes correlate with downstream core actions then it could be a useful metric
+-   vanity metric pressure testing
+    -   does the metric align to business objectives/goals?
+    -   is the metric actionable given business maturity and product type?

 ### Unintentional consequences of goal metrics?

--   look out for path of least resistance to hit metric goals if career incentives are tied to metric goals?
+-   look out for path of least resistance to hit metric goals
--   could lead to short-term optimization vs long-term health of the business
+-   could lead to short-term optimization vs long-term thinking
+-   if career incentives are tied to metric goals, are there "unhealthy" ways to move the metric?
+-   are some actions to move the metric better than others? is the goal metric robust enough to account for this?